-To find out if you are an Academic or Administrative Officer (A/AO), go to the "Mandatory reporter" defined page.
-The university's Sexual Harassment Policy provides context and additional information about A/AOs and their responsibilities.
+To find out if you are an Academic or Administrative Officer (AAO), go to the Mandated Reporter Defined page.
+The Interim Policy on Sexual Harassment and Sexual Misconduct provides additional information about AAOs and their responsibilities.

 Additionally, under state law and university policy, all university employees who in the course of employment receive information related to physical or sexual abuse of children must immediately report such information to the University of Iowa Police.

-As a university employee, you may learn of an incident of sexual misconduct, dating/domestic violence, or stalking.
-How you respond is very important, both for the victim/survivor and for university policy.
+As a university employee, you may learn of an incident of sexual harassment, sexual misconduct, dating/domestic violence, or stalking.
+How you respond is very important, both for the person disclosing and for university policy.
 OSMRC is here to help - contact us to consult or request training for your department.
 Download a PDF version of this guide for responding to disclosures as an A/AO.

-As soon as you think you might be hearing about sexual misconduct, dating violence, domestic violence, or stalking, let them know about your responsibilities and the limits of your confidentiality.
+As soon as you think you might be hearing about sexual harassment, sexual misconduct, dating violence, domestic violence, or stalking, let them know about your responsibilities and the limits of your confidentiality.

 "This conversation may feel uncomfortable.
 I want to acknowledge that, but I will do my best to help you feel safe during this time."